noraworld/dotfiles/README.md

 Done!

 ## Dependencies
 The following is some libraries used in this dotfiles.
-These dependencies will be fixed by preparing provisoning in the future...
+These dependencies will be fixed by preparing provisioning in the future...

 * coreutils (`brew install coreutils`)
 * binutils (`brew install binutils`)